JRC1995/Machine-Translation-Transformers/README.md

 ```

-### Function for converting vector ointo the closest representative English word.
+### Function for converting vector of size word_vec_dim into the closest reprentative english word.

 ```python